 You will be assessed by a combination of continuous assessment and written examinations at the end of each semester to test your knowledge and understanding of the lecture and tutorial material.
-Continuous assessment is based on performance in tutorials, workshops and practicals.
+Continuous assessment is based on performance in tutorials, practicals and projects.